 I think the elephant in the room that wasn’t addressed is that opposition to data centers expanding is, in some cases, opposition to the expansion of artificial intelligence.
 Other than Martin mentioning in his comments that A.I. is “sometimes scary,” there wasn’t any wrestling with the fact that it’s not necessarily the data centers themselves, it’s A.I., that people are resistant to.

 The technology could hasten further automation and losses of jobs.
 It has already caused the proliferation of deepfakes and there are very real and scary implications for how it spreads sexually exploitative material.
 There are ethical and cultural concerns for what it will do to artists, musicians, writers, and other creators.
-Elon Musk made one that decided to be super racist.
+Elon Musk’s A.I. chatbot Grok decided to be super racist.

-Convincing people that data centers are necessary to support technological advancements isn’t actually that difficult.
-Convincing people that expansion of A.I. is a public good rather than a serious societal harm is a much more difficult undertaking, and I don’t really think you can have the conversation about data centers without also having the conversation about the many new dangers and lack of regulation of A.I. as an industry.
+Convincing people that data centers are necessary to support technological advancements isn’t actually that difficult, I think even people who are opposed to them understand on some level why they exist.
+But convincing people that rapid expansion of A.I. is a public good, especially when that expansion is far outpacing regulation of it, rather than a serious societal harm is a much more difficult undertaking.
+I don’t think you can have the conversation about data centers in an honest and transparent way without also having the conversation about the many new dangers and lack of regulation of A.I. as an industry.

 A Word on Dismissiveness